 18th & Wynkoop Sts.

-Colorado's first brewpub opened in 1988 and was founded by a group of young urban pioneers that included John Hickenlooper, who went on to serve as Mayor of Denver for seven years and is currently the Governor of Colorado (the first former brewer to be elected as a state governor since Sam Adams in 1794).
-Today, the Wynkoop Brewing Company is the center of LoDo - Denver's hip historic district where century old warehouses have been turned into more than 90 bars, brewpubs, restaurants and cafes.
+Colorado's first brewpub opened in 1988 and was founded by a group of young urban pioneers that included John Hickenlooper, who went on to serve as mayor of Denver for seven years and later as a two-term governor of Colorado (the first former brewer to be elected as a state governor since Sam Adams in 1794).
+Today, the Wynkoop Brewing Company is the center of LoDo - Denver's hip historic district where century-old warehouses have been turned into more than 90 bars, brewpubs, restaurants and cafes.

 DIRECTIONS TO NEXT STOP: Walk west on Wynkoop two blocks to the 16th Street Mall, then turn left and walk seven blocks to Curtis.